Queen and Obama help boost Irish tourism

 Figures from the Central Statistics Office (CSO) showed that nearly 1.8 million people visited Ireland from April to June of this year, with an eight percent increase in visitors from its most important tourist market, the UK.

-The Queen made an historic visit in May followed within days by a one-day trip by Obama, triggering a wave of overseas interest.
+Queen Elizabeth made an historic visit in May followed within days by a one-day trip by Obama, triggering a wave of overseas interest.

-The jump in visitors in April to June was also helped by a fall-off in travellers in the same period of 2010, when a volcanic ash cloud in Iceland closed airports across Europe.
+The jump in visitors in April to June was also helped by a fall-off in travelers in the same period of 2010, when a volcanic ash cloud in Iceland closed airports across Europe.

 "Anecdotal reports from our industry partners around ...
 Ireland confirm a more positive picture overall than this time last year," said Niall Gibbons, chief executive of Tourism Ireland.